SAP-samples/partner-reference-application/Tutorials/40-Multi-Tenancy-Features-BillOfMaterials.md

 - Service Broker

 ## Applications
-SAP offers several applications to build the solution.
-These applications need to be downloaded and installed on the local machine.
+The following application needs to be downloaded and installed on the local machine.

 Provided by SAP:
 - Adobe LiveCycle Designer